-In case you haven’t already, don’t forget to check out Holy Cow’s Thanksgiving recipe suggestions in this post (scroll to the end) to get some ideas for your dinner this Thursday.
-And if I don’t see you again before the big day, I wish all of my readers here at Holy Cow! a wonderful Thanksgiving!
+In case you haven't already, don't forget to check out Holy Cow's Vegan Pumpkin Bundt Cake in this post (scroll to the end) to get some ideas for your dinner this Thursday.
+And if I don't see you again before the big day, I wish all of my readers here at Holy Cow! a wonderful Thanksgiving!

 Vegan Sweet Potato Skins with Kale

 - 4 medium sweet potatoes, skins scrubbed thoroughly under running water.
 Pat the sweet potatoes dry with a kitchen towel.

 - 1 cup baby kale, finely chopped (another green would also work perfectly here-- try spinach, regular kale, watercress, leeks or mixed spring greens)

 - 1 small or half a medium onion, minced

 - 1 teaspoon garam masala